cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

     <title>Welcome to nginx!</title>
     [....]

-As can be seen, the Cilium's eBPF kube-proxy replacement is set up correctly.
+As can be seen, Cilium's eBPF kube-proxy replacement is set up correctly.

 Advanced Configuration
 ######################